 - Video & photo capture of equipment utilization

-- Digital equipment inspection forms and equipment sign-out sheet
+- Digital equipment inspection forms and check out sheets

 - Quick internal company handoff and response